Rising Sea Levels May Force Residents Of Kiribati To Relocate

 • ajaz

-ajazalmost 10 years
+ajazover 10 years

 Well I'm from kiribati and it's so sad to hear that your own birth place is currently sinking, I'm like nearly crying while i'm writing this, because i've still got families that are still there. :(

-• Aara almost 10 years
+• Aara over 10 years

 Well I'm from kiribati, and I'm not happy about the whole sea rising thing that is going on in kiribati, because I've got some families that are still in the island.